arangodb/arangodb/Documentation/UserManual/Transactions.md

-Finally, all collections that may be modified during a transaction must be declared beforehand, i.e. using the `collections` attribute of the object passed to the `TRANSACTION` function.
-If any attempt is made to carry out a data modification operation on a collection that was not declared in the `collections` attribute, the transaction will be aborted and ArangoDB will throw error `1654 unregistered collection used in transaction`.
+Finally, all collections that may be modified during a transaction must be declared beforehand, i.e. using the `collections` attribute of the object passed to the `_executeTransaction` function.
+If any attempt is made to carry out a data modification operation on a collection that was not declared in the `collections` attribute, the transaction will be aborted and ArangoDB will throw error `1652 unregistered collection used in transaction`.
 It is legal to not declare read-only collections, but this should be avoided if possible to reduce the probability of deadlocks and non-repeatable reads.